-This past Valentine's Day I decided to try homemade Pop Tarts.
+With all the snow (bleck) and all the Valentine fun this week, I decided to try homemade Pop Tarts.
 I saw a recipe in the paper and I used it for reference.
 They were a success, and I had requests for another batch just a day later.

 Even though they aren't the healthiest snack around, I know what's in them, and that makes them a little bit more welcome in my kitchen.